AndyObtiva/glimmer-dsl-libui/README.md

 The project optionally allows you to run the custom window as its own separate app with a binary script (`bin/gem_name`) to see it, which helps with prototyping it.

-But, typically consumers of the gem would include it in their own project, which makes the gem keyword available in the Glimmer GUI DSL where `Glimmer`. `Glimmer::LibUI::Application`, `Glimmer::LibUI::CustomWindow`, or `Glimmer::LibUI::CustomControl` is mixed.
+But, typically consumers of the gem would include it in their own project, which makes the gem keyword available in the Glimmer GUI DSL anywhere `Glimmer`. `Glimmer::LibUI::Application`, `Glimmer::LibUI::CustomWindow`, or `Glimmer::LibUI::CustomControl` is mixed.

 For example: